dodyg/practical-aspnetcore/projects/3-0/razor-component/MultiApps/README.md

 Run it by using `dotnet watch run` on AppHost folder.

 Note: I can only make this project thanks to the hack shown at this [sample](https://github.com/jbomhold3/workingsplitproject).
+There are probably better ways to achieve hosting multiple Razor Component apps.
+I will update the sample once I found one.